MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Quickstarts/ISV.md

    Note: You may be required to re-validate results based on future UI updates.

-## Additional Information
+## Additional Information and Support

-**For questions or comments on the IAM ISV integration process please email**: SAM-UI@microsoft.com
+**For questions, comments or support required on the IAM ISV integration process please email**: SAM-UI@microsoft.com

 More information on both Microsoft SAM Practices and IAM can be found in the [Microsoft Partner Network](https://partner.microsoft.com/en-US/Licensing/software-asset-management#Navigated_Rich_Text_Node_11) page.